-This is a very odd post that I never thought I'd write.
-I have a tumor growing out of my 8th cranial nerve, pressing on my brainstem, Also, because that isn't exciting enough, I'm pregnant with my second child.
-Fact is often more ridiculous than fiction.
+This is a very odd post that seems more like the stuff of fiction than fact.
+I have a tumor growing out of my 8th cranial nerve, pressing on my brainstem.
+Also, because that isn't exciting enough, I'm pregnant with my second child.

 The Path to Diagnosis